The Missing Cross to Purity

 to certify against them, for clearing the truth.

-And better such had never professed the name,
+And it would have been better if such had never professed the name,

 nor known the truth,

-nor come among them who were gathered into the name of Jesus,
+nor come among those who were gathered into the name of Jesus,

 and into the form of sound words,